 1. Why not double?

 If the benchmark reported 20k ops/sec, you should ask: why not 40k ops/sec?
 This is really asking "what's the limiter?" but in a way that motivates people to answer it.
 "What's the limiter?" sounds like a homework exercise of purely academic value.
-Finding the answer to "Why not double?" might even help you remove a limiter and double your benchmark numbers!
-Answering this usually requires analysis using other observability tools while the benchmark is running.
+Finding the answer to "Why not double?" might motivate everyone to find and fix the limiter, and double the benchmark numbers!
+Answering this usually requires analysis using other observability tools while the benchmark is running (what I call "active benchmarking").

 2. Did it break limits?